Why Premium Credit Cards With High Annual Fees Are Worth It for Casual Travelers

 - Airport lounge access to Priority Pass, Centurion and AirSpace Lounges

 So if you can use all of these credits, the annual fee is more than justified.
-Plus, you get to take advantage of free lounge access and all the high-earning rates that come with the Amex Platinum, such as:
+Plus, you get to take advantage of complimentary lounge access and all the high-earning rates that come with the Amex Platinum, such as:

 - 5x points per $1 spent on airfare booked directly with airlines or through Amex Travel

 - 5x points per $1 on prepaid hotels booked with American Express Travel

 Another great example is the Chase Sapphire Reserve.
 At $550, the annual fee isn’t cheap, but the card comes with these great benefits: